Anti-Inflammatory Diet Plan →

 • Less expensive – Have you taken a look at the cost of organic/ non-GMO store-bought granola lately?
 Trust me, it’s crazy expensive!
 You can make a batch of Maple Buckwheat Homemade Granola for less than half of the cost.

-• Old-fashioned gluten free rolled oats – Be sure to use certified gluten-free rolled oats for gluten-free homemade granola.
+• Old-fashioned gluten-free rolled oats – Be sure to use certified gluten-free rolled oats.

 • Buckwheat groats – I use Bob’s Red Mill buckwheat groats

-• Raw nuts and/or seeds – I used pecans, cashews, and pepitas but feel free to use walnuts nuts in place of cashew to make it low fodmap friendly!
+• Raw nuts and/or seeds – I used pecans, cashews, and pepitas but feel free to use walnuts, almonds, or sunflower seeds.

 • Ground cinnamon